RSakuras/SummerSchoolProject/README.md

 problems from last week persist, no plans of fixing that yet.

-Goals for next week, main goal would be to create a paradim shift system, it's a idea i'll be "copying" from FFXIII, i really like it so i'm gonna make it.
+Goals for next week, main goal would be to create a paradigm shift system, it's a idea i'll be "copying" from FFXIII, i really like it so i'm gonna make it.
 Also in field mode, maybe increase that side a bit and maybe download assets for fwends.

+Week 8

+Last weeks goals were not achieved as i fell sick.
+I did however fiddle and fixed or added or changed bunch of small things here and there.

+Problems are still, player leveling doesn't work correctly.

+Goals for next week remains the same, Create Paradigm shift system.